Descent and \'etale-Brauer obstructions for 0-cycles: The descent and étale-Brauer sets for 0-cycles

 where $(x)_w \in X(k(x)_w)$ is the image of $x$ under the natural inclusion $X(k(x)) \to X(k(x)_w)$.
 For any $x \in X$, we have by e.g. \cite{Neu99}*{Ch.\ II, Cor.\ 8.4} that

 and thus

-\begin{defn} Let $X$ be a smooth, proper, geometrically integral variety over a number field $k$.
-Let $f: Y \to X$ be a $G$-torsor over $X$, where $G$ is a linear algebraic group over $k$.
+\begin{defn} Let $X$ be a variety over a number field $k$.
+Let $g: Y \to X$ be a $G$-torsor over $X$, where $G$ is a linear algebraic group over $k$.
 We define the map as follows.
 We first observe that

-Hence, an element $\tilde{y}$ in the domain of $\textbf{f}_{\ast, \textrm{ad}}$ can be written as
+Hence, an element $\tilde{y}$ in the domain of $\textbf{g}_{\ast, \textrm{ad}}$ can be written as

 and we define